AfriGebeta/gebeta-tiles-js/NAVIGATION_USAGE.md

 ## Overview

 Navigation provides turn-by-turn directions with automatic location tracking.
-When you start navigation with `companyId` and `clientId`, tracking happens automatically.
+When you start navigation with `userId`, tracking happens automatically using the API key from the GebetaMaps constructor.

 ## Basic Usage